Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

-Different Plants Use Different Types Of Fertilizers
+The “Complete Fertilizer” – Different Plants Use Specific Fertilizers

-Since different types of plants require different amounts of each food, however, no one fertilizer is “complete” for all plants.
+Since different types of plants require different amounts of each food – no one fertilizer is a “COMPLETE ALL-PURPOSE FERTILIZER” for all plants.

 If you are growing fruit or flower plants – tomatoes, roses, strawberries, candytuft – use a fertilizer high in phosphoric acid.

 For root crops such as potatoes, carrots, and beets, look for a high potash content.